ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 ----------------

 WarpX provides several particle collision models, using varying degrees of approximation.
+Details about the collision models can be found in the :ref:`theory section <theory-collisions>`.

 * ``collisions.collision_names`` (`strings`, separated by spaces)
     The name of each collision type.